Skip to main content

 The Fast Data Low Code experience is basically composed by some steps with No Code approach, and some other steps with a Low Code approach.
 In order to understand the proper functioning of the system, it is important to go in deep with the Fast Data overview documentation.

-The creation of the System of Records is one of the No Code steps of the Fast Data configuration.
-With few clicks, it is possible to create a System of Records that, after saving the configuration inside the console, it is linked to a Real Time Updater Low Code microservice.
+The creation of the System of Record is one of the No Code steps of the Fast Data configuration.
+With few clicks, it is possible to create a System of Record that, after saving the configuration inside the console, it is linked to a Real-Time Updater Low Code microservice.

-ER Schema definition and other Configmaps (Low Code)
+ER Schema definition and other Configmaps (Low Code/ No Code)

-In both cases, it is possible to write your file inside the console and if needed, you can share them with other microservices.
+In both cases, it is possible to write your file inside the console and if needed, you can share them with other microservices as described in this dedicated configuration page.

 Adding a Low Code Single View Creator (Low Code)